 How is the annual increase in VED Road Tax decided?

 The Chancellor combines various elements from inflation to roads policy and vehicle emissions when deciding how much to increase the amount drivers pay for VED - or road tax as most know it.
-Here are some of the considerations applies.
+Here are some of the considerations that apply.

 -